gracechin/Mini-Wheg-Opt/README.md

 2. Specify the main script
 3. Provide an indication of the typical performance (e.g. execution time

+Open Source versus Private
 ----------

 You have an opportunity to create a web page in support of your project.
-Follow the instructions here to add a GitHub Page.
+Follow the instructions here to add a GitHub Page: https://pages.github.com

+This has the advantage of allowing you to showcase your work.
+If you choose to do this, we recommend also uploaded a copy of your final report in the main
+	directory.

-If you would prefer your project to be private, please
+If you would prefer your project to be private, please create private GitHub repository and invite David and Nan as collaborators.